Moving and exporting livestock

-Sheep are subject to disease controls and can only be brought into the NT with written permission from the chief inspector of livestock at Animal Biosecurity.
+Sheep are subject to disease controls and can only be brought into the NT with written permission from the chief inspector of livestock at livestock biosecurity.
 If approved, you must then follow the conditions in the permit.

 You must get a wildlife permit from NT Parks and Wildlife for deer, llama, alpaca and crocodiles as well as following the other marked requirements.